taylordaughtry/Content-Architecture/elements-of-a-good-cms.md

 They should be *managing content.*

-### Provides Constraints Where Appropriate
+### Helps Content Editors Make Good Decisions

+They do this by providing constraints.
 As humans, when we're placed in an environment with constraints, it helps us to concentrate on what's actually important, and helps us create a clearer thought in our mind.

 The same is true in a good CMS: in almost every case, the end-user doesn't need the entire kitchen sink: they just need the faucet.
 A good CMS provides a